Joshc5/terraform-aws-secure-bastion/README.md

     }
     ```
 3.  **Discovery Permissions:** Grant `ssm:DescribeInstanceInformation` and `ec2:DescribeInstances` with `Resource: "*"` if users need to list instances via the AWS Console or CLI to find the bastion.
 These permissions do not grant connection ability.
-4.  **MFA Enforcement (Highly Recommended):** Require users to authenticate with MFA before they can start a session.
+4.  **MFA Enforcement:** Require users to authenticate with MFA before they can start a session.
 Add an IAM condition to the policy attached to the user's role.
 Use *either* an `Allow` with a check for MFA *or* a `Deny` if MFA is absent:

     *   **Option A (Allow only if MFA present):** Add to the `Allow` statement for `ssm:StartSession`:
         ```json